How keeping a record of your color mixes help you keep track of your color combinations and mixtures

 Gustav Klimt (1863 - 1914)

 Another artist with a consistent color palette (that included real gold) is Austrian artist Gustav Klimt.
-The painting on the left is of Adele Bloch-Bauer.
-She was married to a rich industrialist and was Klimt’s mistress and muse.
-Many of Klimt’s paintings feature her.
+The first painting is of Adele Bloch-Bauer.
+She was married to a rich industrialist and was Klimt's mistress and muse.
+Many of Klimt's paintings feature her.

 Of course, each of these artists' particular style of painting helped with their notoriety.
 I admire these artists for their color palettes, style, and talent, especially.